 The Popularity of Consensus Forecasting

 When you see the light on something, it sometimes can be surprising that the item is far less popular than you imagined.
 Working in companies as a consultant in the supply chain, the term consensus forecasting is frequently used.

-In fact, I have written articles on how the pendulum has swung from overemphasizing statistical methods to overemphasizing consensus forecasting.
-So imagine my surprise when I performed a search in Google Adwords Keyword Search Tool and found a volume level so low that it is not measured by Google.
-See the image below which shows how CBF scored.
+I have written articles on how the pendulum has swung from overemphasizing statistical methods to overemphasizing consensus forecasting.
+So imagine my surprise when I performed a search in Google Adwords Keyword Search Tool and found a volume level so low that Google does not measure it.
+See the image below, which shows how CBF scored.

-The next closest term, which is collaborative forecasting, is far more popular, and about equal in popularity to the term “sales and operations planning.”
-Of course, collaborative forecasting is not the same as CBF, but the concept it similar.
+<br ” />The next closest term, which is collaborative forecasting, is far more popular, and about equal in popularity to the term “sales and operations planning.”
+Of course, collaborative forecasting is not the same as CBF, but the concept is similar.
 There can be confusion among different supply chain terms, so it is possible that some people meant CBF when they typed in collaborative forecasting into Google.

 Another example of the low profile that CBF has in public consciousness is the LinkedIn groups related to the topic.
 On linked in there are two groups for people who want to keep up with collaborative forecasting.

 These two groups have a combined membership of 127 members.
 The only group on LinkedIn for CBF is the group I started a few weeks ago and has only three members, including me.